 The Grit Ninja is posting a series of #GritGains videos to help you conquer the Warped Wall and other classic Ninja obstacles right from your own living room and maybe the local park — Westchester County’s Parks Department is reminding everyone to check with their local towns, but many of our local outdoor spaces are still open, like trails fields, and such.
 Active sports are prohibited and playground equipment is closed for use, but as long as people are practicing safe social distancing and health habits, there’s no reason you can’t enjoy a little bit of fresh air and vitamin D on a nice day.

 If you’re more a go-it-solo type, that’s fine too.
-The Westchester Parks Foundation’s Bicycle Sundays program returns — a little modified, this year — starting May 3.
+The Westchester Parks Foundation’s Bicycle Sundays program returned — a little modified, this year — as of May 3.
 Excluding Memorial Day and Labor Day, the program runs every Sunday in May, June, and September, setting out from Main St in White Plains (instead of County Center this year) and heading down to Scarsdale Rd in Yonkers.

 In light of all our historic and artistic venues closing, a few have already begun offering online events to get us through the near future.
 John Jay Homestead has begun offering virtual tours of the historic estate, and have added investigative “objects of the day” to help you sleuth out more fun details at the home.